deeztek/Hermes-Secure-Email-Gateway/docs/admin/03-email-server/settings.md

 **Maintenance procedure:**

 1. Click **Enter Maintenance Mode**.
 The card status flips to yellow, mailbox-user SSO goes offline, and a success banner appears at the top of the page.
-2. Click the **Open Nextcloud** button that appears below the toggle &mdash; it opens `https://<console-host>/nc/` in a new tab (`target="_blank"`) so the Hermes admin tab stays put for step 6.
+2. Click the **Open Nextcloud** button that appears below the toggle &mdash; it opens `https://<console-host>/nc/` in a new tab (`target="_blank"`) so the Hermes admin tab stays put for step 7.
 3. In the Nextcloud tab, log in as the NC local admin.
 Username is shown on the card; password is also in `/opt/hermes-seg-container-gl/INSTALL_SUMMARY.txt` on the host.
 4. On first login Nextcloud prompts for TOTP enrollment via its own UI &mdash; scan the QR code with any TOTP authenticator app.
+5. **First login only &mdash; generate backup codes immediately**.
+Click your avatar (top-right) &rarr; **Personal settings** &rarr; **Security**, scroll to **Two-Factor backup codes**, click **Generate backup codes**.
+Save the 10 single-use codes somewhere safe (password manager, printed copy in a safe, etc.).
+These codes are the ONLY recovery path if you lose your TOTP authenticator &mdash; without them, recovery requires shell access.
+Done once per admin; codes persist across sessions until used.
-5. Do your admin work in Nextcloud.
+6. Do your admin work in Nextcloud.
-6. Switch back to the Hermes admin tab and click **Exit Maintenance Mode**.
+7. Switch back to the Hermes admin tab and click **Exit Maintenance Mode**.
 SSO is restored for mailbox users.

 The button uses `fetch()` to call `inc/edit_nc_oidc_action.cfm` (`occ app:disable user_oidc` or `enable`), bypassing the outer settings form so the toggle doesn't collide with a normal Save submission. `redirect: 'manual'` on the fetch prevents the action handler's `cflocation` from being auto-followed and consuming the `session.m` flash before the page can render it.